lucasberent/ds/README.md

 # Build
-run: "mvn clean package" in the root folder of the project.
+run: `mvn clean package` in the root folder of the project.

 The resulting dsExperiment.jar file will be in the /target directory.
 When run, the data.csv file needs to be in the same directory as the jar file.